geodesignhub/OSM-Evaluations-Builder/README.md

 # Geodesignhub OSM Evaluation Maps Builder
-This program uses Openstreetmap data from [Trimble Marketplace](https://market.trimbledata.com/) to develop Evaluation maps for [Geodesignhub](https://www.geodesignhub.com/).
+This program uses Openstreetmap data to develop Evaluation maps for [Geodesignhub](https://www.geodesignhub.com/).
 It uses simple rules to parse the existing data and build evaluation maps that can be used directly on Geodesignhub.

 Making evaluation maps is the most time consuming part of a Geodesign study, using this script it can be automated.
 The following evaluation maps are generated: